gyselroth/tubee/docs/operations/get.md

 ```

 ## Tail resources
-By default the server returns the latest 100 resources ordered by created date/time.
-Meaning the first record is the newest one and the last the oldest (If not more than 100 resources of the requested type are available).
+By default tubecli lists the latest 20 resources ordered by created date/time.
+Meaning the first record is the newest one and the last the oldest (If not more than 20 resources of the requested type are available).
 By using `-t` or `--tail` accordingly the output is reversed.
-Meaning the last record is the newest and the first the oldest (Again, if there are not more than 100 resources available of that type.)
+Meaning the last record is the newest and the first the oldest (Again, if there are not more than 20 resources available of that type.)

 ### Resource history & diff
 Each modification on a resource will result in an incrision of the resource version and the old version gets stored safely.
 You can find the resource version in the default output on most resource types or by specifying a custom output such as yaml.
 The resources history can be requested if `-v` or `--history` accordingly is specified.
 Note that if this option is requested a resource name must be specified.
 You can not request the history on a List response (Multiple resources).